mverleg/django_display_exception/README.rst

 Built-in displayable exceptions
 ---------------------------------------

+The exceptions that are built in, and that are caught by the middleware:

 * *PermissionDenied* (550 Permission Denied): the current account doesn't have access to this resource.
 * *NotFound* (404 Not Found): whatever the user requested could not be found (temporarily or permanently).